CamiloGTR/awesome-software-for-students/README.md

 ## Citations
 * [Zotero](https://www.zotero.org/) ⭐ - An easy-to-use tool to help you collect, organize, cite, and share research.
-* [Mendeley](https://www.mendeley.com) - A desktop and web program for managing and sharing research papers, discovering research data and collaborating online
+* [Mendeley](https://www.mendeley.com) - A desktop and web program for managing and sharing research papers, discovering research data and collaborating online.

 ## Writing Papers
 * [Overleaf](https://www.overleaf.com/) ⭐ - An online LaTeX editor that's easy to use.
 No installation, real-time collaboration, version control, hundreds of LaTeX templates, and more.
 * [LaTeX](https://www.latex-project.org/) - High-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 * [TexMaker](http://www.xm1math.net/texmaker/) - Free cross-platform LaTeX editor.
 * [Jabref](http://www.jabref.org/) - Open source bibliography reference manager.
 The native file format used by JabRef is BibTeX, the standard LaTeX bibliography format.
 JabRef is a desktop application and runs on the Java VM (version 8).
-* [Lyx](https://www.lyx.org/) - Document processor that encourages an approach to writing based on the structure of your documents and not simply their appearance
+* [Lyx](https://www.lyx.org/) - Document processor that encourages an approach to writing based on the structure of your documents and not simply their appearance.

 ## Diagrams
 * [Draw.io](https://www.draw.io/) - Free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams.